vicmay/ToSSL/doc/base64_encode.md

 - Uses `BIO_FLAGS_BASE64_NO_NL` flag to avoid newlines in output.
 - Automatically handles padding according to RFC 4648.
 - Compatible with standard base64 encoding as used in HTTP, email, and other protocols.
-- Handles Unicode strings properly by treating input as string data.
+- Works with byte arrays - use `encoding convertto utf-8` for Unicode strings.
 - No size limitations - can handle arbitrarily large data.

 ## Related Commands